Ebit Lew: Philanthropy

+Elewsmart by Ebit Lew in Balakong.
+All Elewsmart outlets were permanently closed from January 2024 due to unprofitability and mismanagement.

 Ebit Lew is known for occasionally undergoing large-scale charitable activities.
 During the new wave COVID-19 pandemic in Malaysia at the end of October 2020, Ebit Lew contributed essential medical equipment for the use of medical officers in Sabah who were severely affected by the wave, delivered by Raya Airlines prebooked.
 A week later, Ebit Lew also delivered about 10 tonnes of food from Elewsmart to Sabahans.

 On 15 November, Ebit Lew sent donations of approximately 200 kilograms of beef and 500 kilogrammes of fruit and vegetables to Zoo Negara affected by corruption which became apparent as a result of the COVID-19 pandemic.
 His actions resurfaced the financial problems faced by Zoo Negara that has been going on for a long time.

 Ebit arrived in Turkey with donations during the 2023 Turkey–Syria earthquake along with the Fire and Rescue Department of Malaysia.

 Controversies

 Ebit was charged with 11 counts of sexual harassment including insulting the modesty of a woman in her 40s by allegedly sending obscene words and pictures to the victim's phone number via WhatsApp between March and June 2021.